lynnandtonic/a-single-div/README.md

 ### Sharing

 Copy paste as much as you'd like, edit it, experiment.
-If you reuse a significant portion of CSS or full drawings, credit would be appreciated, but definitely not necessary!
+If you reuse a significant portion of CSS or full drawings, credit would be appreciated!
 Thanks!

 ### Contributions